topolvm/pvc-autoresizer/docs/design.md

 To expand PVC, pvc-autoresizer works as follows:

 1. Get target PVC information from `kube-apiserver`.
-2. Get SC related to the PVC from `kube-apiserver`.
+2. Get StorageClass related to the PVC from `kube-apiserver`.
 3. Get filesystem usage metrics from Prometheus that scrapes the information from `kubelet`.
 4. Expand PVC storage request size if PVC has less than the specified amount of free filesystem capacity.